houshuang/blog/content/posts/2009-01-25-global-concept-local-practices-state-of-the-research-on-ocw-in-chinese.md

 title: "Global Concept, Local Practices: State of the Research on OCW in Chinese"
 created_at: 2009-01-25 00:00:00 -0500
 kind: article
-tags:
-- china
-- China Open Resources for Education
+tags: china, China Open Resources for Education, MIT OCW, North America, Open Educational Resources, open-education, OpenCourseWare, p2pU, personal
-- MIT OCW
-- North America
-- Open Educational Resources
-- open-education
-- OpenCourseWare
-- p2pU
-- personal
 ---

 I am giving a few different presentations this year.
 The first one is at